 Some bacteria also may cause cancer.
 Helicobacter pylori, which causes stomach ulcers, can increase the risk of stomach cancer and lymphomas.

 Some parasites can cause cancer.
 Schistosoma haematobium can cause chronic inflammation and scarring of the bladder, which may lead to cancer.
 Another type of parasite, Opisthorchis sinensis, has been linked to cancer of the pancreas and bile ducts.

 Inflammatory disorders often increase the risk of cancer.
-Such disorders include ulcerative colitis (which can result in colon cancer).
+Such disorders include ulcerative colitis and Crohn disease (which can result in colon cancer and bile duct cancers).

 Last full review/revision July 2013 by Bruce A. Chabner, MD; Elizabeth Chabner Thompson, MD, MPH